 Isaacs & Isaacs truck accident lawyers have been helping clients who have been injured in commercial truck accidents, including jackknifed trucks, for decades.
 Often, there isn’t enough insurance to cover the extent of damages victims suffer from these catastrophic accidents.
 We will find out exactly who is responsible for your injuries and losses.
-We’ve recovered over $900 million for our clients.
+We’ve recovered over $1 billion for our clients in Kentucky, Indiana, and Ohio.

 Envision a common pocket tool, the jackknife, opened, but not all the way.
 The blade is partly opened and forms a 90-degree angle with the handle.
 This is what a jackknifed tractor-trailer looks like, with the cab at a 90-degree angle with the trailer.